nerdfiles/Wept_Without_Wit_Source/readme.markdown

 		We author the structures of science fiction;
 		and We author nothing else.

+	List:

+		1.49 Freckl'd nose & the prickly rose
+		1.45 A Weedy Florilegium

 5. "Rough Draft"

 	The intersections and recapitulations of death and the romantic.

+	List:

+		4.01 Black Bones
+		1.41 The Terminal Haircuts of Silouhettes

 6. A September Before the Winter (October 2011)